justynlarry/ansible-playbooks/README.md

 - Installs system updates
 - Collects logs via journalctl -p 3 -xb for errors
 - Stores problematic logs on the Ansible control node for review
+- Checks for /var/run/reboot-required file to see if reboot is necessary."

 Run example:
 ```bash